MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 Transactions are a database concept for bundling multiple query steps into a single, all-or-nothing operation.
 You can read more about them in the [transactions](https://materialize.com/docs/sql/begin) section of our docs.

 In Materialize, `BEGIN` starts a transaction block.
 All statements in a transaction block will be executed in a single transaction until an explicit `COMMIT` or `ROLLBACK` is given.
-All statements in that transaction happen at the same timestamp.
+All statements in that transaction happen at the same timestamp, and that timestamp must be valid for all objects the transaction may access.

-Because Materialize does not know which objects (sources, indexes, or materialized views) will be queried during the transaction, the objects in the first `SELECT` and any other object in the same schemas are assumed to be possible query targets.
-As a result, during that first query, a timestamp for the transaction is chosen that is valid for all of the objects in that same schema.

-What this means for latency: even in serializable isolation level, some queries made within a transaction may not be able return immediately.
-For example, if a materialized view is lagging or a source is stalled out, a query on that object in a transaction will block until the object catches up to the current time.
+What this means for latency: Materialize may delay queries against "slow" tables, materialized views, and indexes until they catch up to faster ones in the same schema.
+We recommend you avoid using transactions in contexts where you require low latency responses and are not certain that all objects in a schema will be equally current.

 What you can do: